-When employees are injured at the workplace, the general rule is that they can only recover for their injuries through workers’ comp; they can’t sue their employers in court.
-In some states, there is an exception for “intentional or egregious” conduct on the part of the employer.
-In these states, a worker may sue his or her employer in court when the employer either intentionally harmed the employee or acted in an extremely careless or reckless manner.
+When employees are injured at the workplace, the general rule is that they can only get compensation for their injuries through workers’ comp; they can’t sue their employers in court.
+In some states, there is a limited exception when an employer intentionally hurt an employee.

-While California doesn’t have an “intentional or egregious” exception that would allow you to sue in court, it does have a similar rule through workers’ comp.
-In limited circumstances, you can file a claim against your employer for “serious and willful” misconduct.
-If you are successful, you will receive a 50% increase in your workers’ comp benefits.
-However, these types of claims are difficult to prove and usually require the expertise of a workers’ comp lawyer.
+California doesn’t have an “intentional act” exception that would allow you to sue your employer in civil court.
+However, it does have a provision that could allow you to collect a penalty if you can prove that were injured because of your employer’s “serious and willful misconduct.”
+If you’re successful, you will receive a 50% increase in your workers’ comp benefits.

-In your case, you may have a case against your employer for serious and willful misconduct.
+In your case, you may be able to show that your injury resulted from serious and willful misconduct.
 Scaffolding accidents are common causes of serious injuries at construction sites, and Cal OSHA has created various rules to increase safety in these situations.
-If you can show that your employer violated one of these safety rules and failed to correct it even after you complained, you may have a case.
+You could have a case against your employer if you can show that a specific person in charge (such as your foreman) knew that one of these safety rules applied to your work site but violated the rule, and that the violation caused your injury.